 Perhaps not on the forefront of some gun owners’ minds these days, but the fight for the Second Amendment is a daily struggle.
-The challenge is not to convince gun owners—at least not in most situations.
+The challenge is not to convince gun owners—at least in most situations.
 Instead, the challenge is to educate the non gun owner.
-Two of the major obstacles to our success are the movies (Hollywood) and the media.
-Both have a huge influence on the general populace.
-Neither typically portrays guns factually.
+Recently, the NSSF hosted an event to introduce the non-shooting media to suppressors.

 Suppressor ownership is on the horizon and hopefully coming to your home soon—without waiting months or paying for costly tax stamps.
 Talking with suppressor manufacturers, few believe we will see the legislation in the first 100 days of Donald Trump’s presidency, but all are confident that it will come.
 To that end, SilencerCo’s Maxim 9 is worth a look.

 Walking through the manufacturer and exhibitor booths at the 2017 Shooting, Hunting, Outdoor, Trade (SHOT) Show’s Industry Day at the Range, I had a chance to speak with several suppressor manufacturers as well as several dealers.
 The news was mixed but consistent.
 Read the full story here.